Skip to content

 The improve workflow

-This is the one that matters for token optimization.
+This is the one that generates lasting fixes.
 Run it weekly, or any time you catch yourself thinking "why does it keep getting this wrong?"

 /chronicle improve